hiking90/binder-linux/README.md

 The most of source code was come from Android Source Repositories.
 But, the source code was modified slightly for Linux dekstop.

 ## Prerequisites to build & run
-1. Linux kernel's Binder must be enabled.
+1. Linux kernel's Binder must be enabled. https://www.kernel.org/doc/html/latest/admin-guide/binderfs.html
 2. libselinux must be installed. http://userspace.selinuxproject.org/
-3. libc++ and fmt must be installed too.
+3. 'libc++' and 'fmt' must be installed too.
 4. CMake is used as a build system.
-5. Check if binder feature is enabled in your kernel. https://www.kernel.org/doc/html/latest/admin-guide/binderfs.html

 ## Prepare
 <pre>